oblio360/hearthstone-blog/_drafts/reaching-legend.md

 	<li>Keep an eye on your win rate.
 Either use tracking software or do it old school style, but do it.</li>
 	<li>Stop playing when you're tilting.
 If you're on a loss streak, just do something else.
 It's only going to get worse.</li>
 	<li>Play to win.
 Risk more in match ups which do not favor you.</li>
+	<li>Go for the surprise factor.
+A strange deck or a strange tech card can help you win games.</li>
 	<li>Be patient.
 It will probably take hundreds of games to reach legend.</li>
 </ol>
 </div>